 Our business environment is changing dramatically.
-Smart devices, smart offices, autonomous vehicles are boosting and creating avalanches of data every day.
+Smart devices, smart offices, and autonomous vehicles are boosting and creating avalanches of data every day.
 Big data will benefit a business.
-It enables business with greater insights and new opportunities, but only if you are able to manage it well.
+It enables businesses with greater insights and new opportunities, but only if you are able to manage it well.

 Modern Finance: Main challenges and four focus areas